Heroin Addiction Treatment

 Every person struggling with heroin addiction has a different drug experience and reason behind their struggle, and we work hard to place our clients in a treatment program that works for them.
 Because we are a multi-phasal recovery program, we can find the right stage of our program that fits best for each client’s recovery goals and needs.

 How does multi-phasal recovery help with heroin addiction?

 Multi-phasal recovery is particularly effective for heroin users because it provides a customized and tiered approach to recovery rather than a one-size-fits-all method that doesn’t take into account their unique history and goals.

 For example, many heroin users may have tried unsuccessfully to overcome their addiction in the past, and thus need a different level of treatment than someone who may be approaching recovery for the first time.
-At Midwest Recovery Centers, we’re able to accommodate both types of clients through our two tiers of recovery.
+At Midwest Recovery Centers, we’re able to accommodate both types of clients through our three tiers of recovery.